-- In a story or caption, if someone is mentioned more than once, introduce them using their full name and grade, but after that refer to them using their LAST name: For eight years, John Doe, 9, has had a passion for playing the flute.
-"Quote," Doe said. - All mascots are capitalized and plural nouns - Do not capitalize classifications: freshman John Doe - Use numbers to signify grade levels(with surrounding commas) in captions and stories: Jonathon Miller, 9, said.
-However, if a photo contains multiple people who are of the same grade level, then use the full spelling: juniors John Adams, Rachel Nguyen, and Jane Doe. - Make sure that the names used in captions and stories are the individual's legal names (as shown in Skyward and the student locator), not a nickname. - Do not include suffix to any name such as Jr., Sr., III - If an individual quoted/spoken about in a quote has a Ph.D, use "Dr." on first reference: "Dr. Heather Thompson.
+• In a story or caption, if someone is mentioned more than once, introduce them using their

+- · All mascots are capitalized and plural nouns - Do not capitalize classifications: freshman John Doe - Use numbers to signify grade levels(with surrounding commas) in captions and stories: Jonathon Miller, 9, said.
+However, if a photo contains multiple people who are of the same grade level, then use the full spelling: juniors John Adams, Rachel Nguyen, and Jane Doe. - Instead of writing out juniors, add 11 to the end of the sentence.

+• Make sure that the names used in captions and stories are the individual's legal names (as shown in Skyward and the student locator), not a nickname.

+- Do not include suffix to any name such as Jr., Sr., III - Do not include pronouns such as He, Him, She, Her. - If an individual quoted/spoken about in a quote has a Ph.D, use "Dr." on first reference: " Dr. Heather Thompson.
 Use their last name on any references thereafter - COVID-19 is acceptable on first reference for the coronavirus disease that first appeared in late 2019.
 Because COVID-19 is the name of the disease, not the virus, it is not accurate to write a new virus called COVID-19.
 Instead: a new virus caused a disease called COVID-19.
 Adapted from @APStylebook 2/26/20